 Executive Summary: In Colorado’s 2026 market, high-performing listing businesses don’t rely on heroics.
 They run operations: evidence-driven pricing, payment-first marketing, HOA/insurance transparency, and tight appraisal/inspection controls—executed on a cadence with crisp handoffs and prewritten decision rules.
 This manual upgrades your team into a low-variance machine for Denver Metro, Colorado Springs, and Northern Colorado.
-Use it alongside Mastering Micro-Markets (ID 48), CMA → Commitment Deck (ID 56), Spring Launch Calendar (ID 57), Buyer Payment Playbook (ID 54), Cost Shock (ID 53), Investor Exit Wave (ID 55), Estates (ID 52), Appraisal Strategy (ID 58), and Fall-Through Prevention (ID 59).
+Use it alongside Mastering Micro-Markets, the CMA to Commitment Deck, The Spring Launch Calendar, the Buyer Payment Playbook, the Insurance & HOA Shock Playbook, The Investor Exit Wave Guide, the Estate Sales Playbook, the Appraisal-Proofing Your Listing Guide, and the Fall-Through Prevention Checklist.

 1) First Principles: Manage Variance, Not Vibes